cornelisser/TriloTracker/documentation/effects.md

 <sup>Secondary effect **[FM only]**</sup><br>

 #### <a name='b0y---change-channel-setup'></a>B0y - Change channel setup
 Set the channel set-uo used to replay the song.
+Always try to set this effect on channel 1.

 Example:
 ```